keiserlab/rcav/README.md

 Requirements for these scripts may be installed by pip or conda using the requirements.txt or rcav_env.yml files.

 # Datasets:
-TFMNIST.py contains the code for creating the TFMNIST dataset.
+TFMNIST.py contains the code for creating the TFMNIST dataset note that the split is not the same as used for model training.
-The unnaugmented data for CAMELYON16 is available at http://gigadb.org/dataset/view/id/100439/ The biased CAMELYON16 dataset described in the paper will be made available shortly.
+The B-CAMELYON16 dataset described in the paper will be made available shortly.
+The unnaugmented data for CAMELYON16 is available at http://gigadb.org/dataset/view/id/100439/

+# TODO:
+Upload B-CAMELYON16
+Upload split used for TFMNIST
+Link RCAV to arxiv posting